hadexversum/HaDeX2/README.md

 ## HaDeX: Analysis and Visualisation of Hydrogen/Deuterium Exchange Mass Spectrometry Data

 Hydrogen/Deuterium eXchange Mass Spectrometry (HDX-MS) is a staple technology in structural proteomics.
-HaDeX provides a analytic workflow for HDX-MS data available both as (web server) [https://hadex2.mslab-ibb.pl/] or **R** package, accompanied by dedicated application (HaDeXGUI)[https://github.com/hadexversum/HaDeXGUI].
-This is a second version on previously published (HaDeX)[https://academic.oup.com/bioinformatics/article/36/16/4516/5862011].
+HaDeX provides a analytic workflow for HDX-MS data available both as [web server] (https://hadex2.mslab-ibb.pl/) or **R** package, accompanied by dedicated application [HaDeXGUI](https://github.com/hadexversum/HaDeXGUI).
+This is a second version on previously published [HaDeX](https://academic.oup.com/bioinformatics/article/36/16/4516/5862011).

 ### Local instance of HaDeX package